-Reducing plastic pollution in Tuvalu
+Reducing plastic waste generation and pollution in Tuvalu

 Tuvalu - Funafuti Atoll beach with palm trees and birds in sky